bcbio/bcbio-nextgen/docs/contents/installation.rst

 =============================

-bcbio installs associated data files for sequence processing, and you're able to customize this to installer larger files or change the defaults.
+bcbio installs associated data files for sequence processing, and you're able to customize this to install larger files or change the defaults.
 Use the ``--datatarget`` flag (potentially multiple times) to customize or add new targets.